tegacodes/lectures/art-is-research/art-as-research.md

 Heather Dewey Hagborg, [Stranger Visions ](https://deweyhagborg.com/projects/stranger-visions)

-*But all these works also straddle the previous category too... and as Alexandra Daisy Ginsberg writes.. that's ok, many works sit in more than one of categories.
+*But all these works also straddle the previous category too... and as Alexandra Daisy Ginsberg writes.. that's ok, many works sit under more than one header.
 In other words...*

 ![](images/blurry.png)

 Alexandra Daisy Ginsberg observes this in her 2018 Phd thesis on biodesign:

->My work encompasses all three, as research and practice merge: my critical design practice informs the thesis and vice versa.
+>My work encompasses all three *(approaches)*, as research and practice merge: my critical design practice informs the thesis and vice versa.
 My interventions in synthetic biology and its politics—reflecting the subject’s live nature—developed my thinking and practice, and helped me to identify synthetic biology’s proliferating meanings of better.

 > Leading with practice allowed me to reflect on it afterwards, but design and theory are not separate: writing is practice too.
 My design projects demanded literature reviews of their own; their public exhibition, dissemination, and discussion informed my analysis and directed further reading across diﬀerent disciplines, which instigated new action.
 Further research led me to classify the dream of better as a sociotechnical imaginary, to use its framework to structure my research into examining better, and to review critical design and biodesign in this context.This process deepened my understanding of each project, of critical design and, ultimately, of better.”